-- The following four lines contain the standard steps for obtaining a pointer to the request context container object, request_contexts.
-The request context container object contains a collection of context objects, which contain various settings that can influence the next invocation request. - For more details about Artix contexts, see the contexts chapter from Developing Artix Applications in C++. - Obtain a pointer to the Bussecurity context object from the request context container.
-The Bussecurity context is selected by passing the QName constant, IT ContextAttributes::SECURITY SERVER CONTEXT,
+The following four lines contain the standard steps for obtaining a pointer to the request context container object, request_contexts.
+The request context container object contains a collection of context objects, which contain various settings that can influence the next invocation request.

+For more details about Artix contexts, see the contexts chapter from Developing Artix Applications in C++.

-- as the first parameter to get_context().
-The second parameter to get_context(), with the boolean value true, indicates that a new BusSecurity instance should be created, if one does not already exist. - Cast the return value from get_context() to the IT_ContextAttributes::BusSecurity type. - 4.
-Call the setWSSEUsernameToken() and setWSSEPasswordToken() functions to specify the credentials to send with the next invocation.
-In this example the username and password are sent in the SOAP header and formatted according to the WSSE standard. - Invoke the remote WSDL operation, sayHi.
+Obtain a pointer to the Bussecurity context object from the request context container.
+The Bussecurity context is selected by passing the QName constant, IT_ContextAttributes::SECURITY_SERVER_CONTEXT, as the first parameter to get_context().
+The second parameter to get_context(), with the boolean value true, indicates that a new BusSecurity instance should be created, if one does not already exist.
+3. Cast the return value from get_context() to the IT_ContextAttributes::BusSecurity type.
+4. Call the setWSSEUsernameToken() and setWSSEPasswordToken() functions to specify the credentials to send with the next invocation.
+In this example the username and password are sent in the SOAP header and formatted according to the WSS standard.
+Invoke the remote WSDL operation, sayHi.
 The specified username and password are propagated in the SOAP header along with this invocation request.

-Example 59 shows the configuration of the SOAP client in this scenario, which uses the secure_artix.secure_soap_corba.client.gssup configuration scope.
+Client configuration Example 82 shows the configuration of the SOAP client in this scenario, which uses the secure_artix.secure_soap_corba.client.gssup configuration scope.
+Example 82: SOAP Client Configuration Artix Configuration File secure_artix { secure_soap_corba { initial_references:IT_SecurityService:reference = "corbaloc:it_iiops:1.2@localhost:58482/IT_SecurityService"; client { client {